-Sponsored by Oberlin alumni and parents, micro-internships provide students with practical experience centered on a career area of interest.
-Remote micro-internships will last from mid-October through early December.
+Sponsored by Oberlin alumni, parents, and supporters, summer internships provide students with practical experience centered on a career area of interests.
+Summer internships will last from mid-June through mid-August.

 What can interns do?

-Micro-internships provide opportunities for students to develop meaningful connections in their career fields of interest while engaging in hands-on learning with professionals in the field.
-The micro-internship is intended to complement students’ educational studies; it is not intended to be a replacement for a full-time job, in terms of time commitment or compensation.
+Internships provide opportunities for students to develop meaningful connections in their career fields of interest while engaging in hands-on learning with professionals in the field.
+The internship is intended to complement students’ educational studies; it is not intended to be a replacement for a full-time job, in terms of time commitment or compensation.
 To build these kinds of experiences, students can:

-- Work on an independent project(s) that could use 6–8 weeks of focused attention from an intern;
+- Work on an independent project(s) that could use 8 to 12 weeks of focused attention from an intern;

 - Join an ongoing project for the same time period;